 The Medical Research Council (MRC) is committed to funding the best quality medical research, which is relevant to and benefits the whole of society.

-From September 2022, MRC will require both sexes to be used in the experimental design of grant applications involving animals, and human and animal tissues and cells, unless there is a strong justification for not doing so.
+MRC requires applicants to embed diversity in the design of their studies (see MRC’s policy on embedding diversity in research design).
+This includes the requirement for both sexes to be used in the experimental design of grant applications involving animals, and human and animal tissues and cells, unless there is a strong justification for not doing so.

 We also expect applications to include information about the sex of the animals used in experiments, as well as the sex of studied tissues and cells.
 If you don’t know the sex of the cells and tissues you use, you should plan to determine it as part of your research.

 The expectations of using both sexes in experimental design were introduced in 2022 and do not apply to existing awards.

 Please see the guidance for applicants for additional details.